micahcochran/Geospatial-Python-Packages-for-OSGeo4W/README.md

 ```

 Instruction for compiling pyproj with included version of PROJ.4:
-# install Microsoft Visual C++ Compiler for Python 2.7 (see above),
+* install [Microsoft Visual C++ Compiler for Python 2.7]
-if you have not already installed it.
+("#microsoft-visual-c-compiler-for-python-27), if you have not already
+installed it.
+then run:
 ```
 C:\...> pip install pyproj
 ```